 The cutouts are a single color with a strong outline.
 Scissors in hand, Matisse said, "I cut straight into the color."

 The Chagall Museum is nearby.
-Starting in the 1950s Mark Chagall painted a cycle of canvases designed for this building.
+Starting in the 1950s Marc Chagall painted a cycle of canvases designed for this building.
 Even if you're suspicious of modern art, this museum — with the largest collection of Chagall's work in captivity — is a delight.
-Seventeen Biblical scenes, make up the "nave," or core, of what Chagall called the "House of Brotherhood."
+Seventeen Biblical scenes make up the "nave," or core, of what Chagall called the "House of Brotherhood."

 Each painting is a lighter-than-air collage of images inspired by Chagall's Russian-folk-village youth, his Jewish heritage, biblical themes, and his feeling that he existed somewhere between heaven and earth.

 Chagall paints a world that's hidden to the eye — the magical, mystical world below the surface.
-He blends Personal imagery, particularly from his childhood in Russia.
-The Hasidic Jewish perspective he absorbed as a child — the idea that God is everywhere, in nature, animals and everyday things.
+He blends personal imagery, particularly from his childhood in Russia.
+The Hasidic Jewish perspective he absorbed as a child — that's the idea that God is everywhere, in nature, animals, and everyday things.
 Gravity-defying compositions, with lovers, animals, and angels twirling blissfully in mid-air.
 And childlike simplicity — simple, heavy outlines, often spilling over with Crayola colors.

 Chagall saw the Bible as a synonym for nature.
 His brilliant blues and reds celebrate nature, and its creator.
 His couples are enchanting.
 To Chagall, humans loving each other mirrored God's love of creation.
 He wrote, "In art as well as in life, anything is possible, provided there is love."

 When the original ancient port was overtaken by pirates, its villagers fled into the hills.
-Later, in the 13th century, the king wanted to re-inhabit — and therefore strengthen — his coastline.
-To encourage the villagers, he gave the town tax free status.
-And this place became ville (that's town) franche (without taxes)...Villefranche.
+Later, in the 13th century, the king wanted to reinhabit — and therefore strengthen — his coastline.
+To encourage the villagers, he granted the town tax-free status.
+And this place became "ville" (town) "franche" (without taxes)…Villefranche.

 Villefranche was protected by an immense citadel.
 Today — because most of its 8,000 people call this their primary residence — Villefranche feels more like a real community than neighboring Riviera towns.